 Katherine's new soundtrack for Buster Keaton’s silent feature length film ‘The General’ premiered live to a screening as part of the 2009 Revelation Perth International Film Festival with her ensemble ‘Viola Dana’.
 Passacaglia, a companion piece for Kirsten Lepore’s short film ‘Bottle’, was premiered in 2011 by the Frederick Irwin Anglican School String Orchestra and Guitar Quintet.
 Degustation: seven courses for solo viola was published in late 2011, following its premiere as part of the inaugural Grove Classics concert series.
 Katherine penned music for viola, cello and didgeridoo for the dance production Sound may be the last sense to leave us, directed by Helen Duncan and commissioned by the City of Mandurah for their 2012 Stretch Festival.
 She has recently completed a work entitled The Seascapes and City Shapes for the Mandurah Concert Band, which was commissioned by the City of Mandurah.

-Katherine has been made a recipient of a WA Department for Culture and the Arts 'Development' grant for 2012, which enabled her to produce a recorded portfolio of many of her compositions including Degustation, Passacaglia, excerpts from Sound may be the last sense to leave us and her string quartet Sketches of Twisted River, inspired by the opening chapter of John Irving's novel 'Last Night in Twisted River'.
+Katherine was made a recipient of a WA Department for Culture and the Arts 'Development' grant for 2012, which enabled her to produce a recorded portfolio of many of her compositions including Degustation, Passacaglia, excerpts from Sound may be the last sense to leave us and her string quartet Sketches of Twisted River, inspired by the opening chapter of John Irving's novel 'Last Night in Twisted River'.
 Together with an Australia Council for the Arts 'Artstart' grant for 2012-13, this funding also enabled her to showcase these compositions at the Ellington Jazz Club in Perth, Western Australia, including presenting the premiere performance of Sketches of Twisted River by the Sartory String Quartet.